What Are the Best Nike Basketball Shoes?

-Before you choose a shoe, you should familiarize yourself with the key components of a basketball shoe.
-There are three main parts of a basketball sneaker to pay close attention to, keeping in mind your body, position, and playing style.
+Before you choose a shoe, you should familiarise yourself with the key components of a basketball shoe.
+There are three main parts of a basketball sneaker to pay close attention to, keeping in mind your body, position and playing style.

-- High-tops provide maximum ankle support and stability, but they are also the heaviest of the three upper styles.
+- High tops provide maximum ankle support and stability, but they are also the heaviest of the three upper styles.
 Players who are prone to ankle injuries will appreciate their high-cut collar and padding.
-Larger and more aggressive players such as centers and power forwards might choose a high-top for maximum comfort.
+Larger and more aggressive players such as centres and power forwards might choose a high top for maximum comfort.
 Those who enjoy heritage b-ball style might gravitate to classic high-top sneakers like the Nike Air Force or Converse Chuck Taylors.

-- Mid-cuts or mid-tops are great for all-around players because they offer a happy medium between the high-top and the low-top.
-Mid-tops are more flexible than a high-top because the upper sits right at the base of the ankle allowing for greater joint mobility so you can stay agile but locked in.
-They are also lighter in weight than a high-top but still slightly heavier than a low-top.
+- Mid cuts or mid tops are great for all-round players because they offer a happy medium between the high top and the low top.
+Mid tops are more flexible than a high top because the upper sits right at the base of the ankle, allowing for greater joint mobility so you can stay agile but locked in.
+They are also lighter in weight than a high top but still slightly heavier than a low top.

-The outsole (on the outermost underside of the shoe) helps to provide maximum multidirectional traction, grip and balance.
-Avoid slipping when you change directions, pivot or jump by finding flat and wide outsoles with groves and ridges in the design.
-You'll also find outsole features on shoes like some of the Nike Kyrie sneakers that have rubber that wraps up along the inner foot to give you traction when pushing off your edges.
+The outsole (on the outermost underside of the shoe) helps to provide maximum multi-directional traction, grip and balance.
+Avoid slipping when you change directions, pivot or jump by finding flat and wide outsoles with grooves and ridges in the design.
+You'll also find outsole features on shoes like some of the Nike Kyrie sneakers, which have rubber that wraps up along the inner foot to give you traction when pushing off your edges.

 BASKETBALL SHOE FIT AND DURABILITY

 Basketball shoes don't last forever.
-You'll need to replace them on the regular.
+You'll need to replace them regularly.
 The AAPSM advises replacing your shoes monthly if you play regularly during a basketball season to decrease the rate of injury.